WEBIST 2022 Abstracts

 Authors:

-Gabriela M. Da Silva, Lara S. do Nascimento and Frederico A. Durão
+Gabriela Oliveira Mota Da Silva, Lara Sant'Anna do Nascimento and Frederico Araújo Durão

 Abstract: People seek assertive and reliable recommendations to support their daily decision-making tasks.
 To this end, recommendation systems rely on personalized user models to suggest items to a user.
 Linked Data-driven systems are a kind of Web Intelligent systems, which leverage the semantics of links between resources in the RDF graph to provide metadata (properties) for the user modeling process.
 One problem with this approach is the sparsity of the user-item matrix, caused by the many different properties of an item.
 However, feature selection techniques have been applied to minimize the problem.
 In this paper, we perform a feature selection preprocessing step based on the ontology summary data.
 Additionally, we combine a personalization strategy that associates weights with relevant properties according to the user’s previous interactions with the system.
 These strategies together aim to improve the performance and accuracy of the recommender system, since only latent representations are processed by the recommendation engine.
 We perform several experiments on two publicly available datasets in the film and music domains.
 We compare the advantages and disadvantages of the proposed strategies with non-personalized and non-preprocessed approaches.
 The experiments show significant increases in top-n recommendation tasks in Precision@K (K=5, 10), Map, and NDCG.